bootcoder/jQueryIntro/README.md

  find *something*
  do *something*

- BEWARE:
+#### BEWARE:
 Chrome devtools defines $ as well.
 This is not jQuery.
+Always be sure you have `actually` loaded jQuery into your project.
+(Laugh now...
+Its happened to better Devs than you friend ;-)

 ## The DOM